pykaldi/pykaldi/README.md

 [![Build Status]][Travis]

-PyKaldi is a Python scripting layer for [Kaldi] speech recognition toolkit.
-It provides easy-to-use, low-overhead, first-class Python wrappers for the C++ code in Kaldi libraries.
-You can use PyKaldi to write Python code for things that would otherwise require writing C++ code such as calling low-level Kaldi functions, manipulating Kaldi objects in code or implementing executables compatible with Kaldi.
+PyKaldi is a Python scripting layer for the [Kaldi] speech recognition toolkit.
+It provides easy-to-use, low-overhead, first-class Python wrappers for the C++ code in Kaldi and [OpenFst] libraries.
+You can use PyKaldi to write Python code for things that would otherwise require writing C++ code such as calling low-level Kaldi functions, manipulating Kaldi and OpenFst objects in code or implementing new Kaldi tools.

 You can think of Kaldi as a large box of legos that you can mix and match to build custom speech recognition solutions.
 The best way to think of PyKaldi is as a supplement, a sidekick if you will, to Kaldi.
 In fact, PyKaldi is at its best when it is used alongside Kaldi.
-To that end, replicating the functionality of Kaldi executables, including command-line tools and general purpose scripts, is a non-goal for the PyKaldi project.
+To that end, replicating the functionality of myriad command-line tools, utility scripts and shell-level recipes provided by Kaldi is a non-goal for the PyKaldi project.

 ## Overview